Children in care Entering care

 The rise of children in care

-Numbers of children in care in the UK havein recent years
+Numbers of children in care in the UK have risen in recent years

-- Department for Education (2015) Children looked after in England (including adoption and care leavers) year ending 31 March 2015
+- England: Department for Education (DfE) (2017) Tables A1 and C1.
+In: Children looked after in England (including adoption) year ending 31 March 2017 (XLSX).
+London: Department for Education (DfE).

-- Welsh Government (2016) Children in need at 31 March by looked after status, category of need.
+- Wales: Welsh Government (2017) Children looked after at 31 March by local authority and placement type.
 Cardiff: StatsWales.

 Making the decision to take a child into care